sikopet/blog/posts/benchmark-perl.md

          naive:  2 wallclock secs ( 0.58 usr +  1.49 sys =  2.07 CPU) @ 11661.84/s (n=24140)
     schwartzian:  2 wallclock secs ( 1.57 usr +  0.59 sys =  2.16 CPU) @ 21200.00/s (n=45792)

-The output says that the Schwartzian Transform is faster, as expected.
-The reason is the we don't ask for the file size each time we want to compare two files' sizes; we ask just once for each file's size.
+The output says that the Schwartzian Transform is much faster (the function ran more times in 2 seconds).
+The reason is that we don't ask for the file size each time we want to compare two files sizes; we ask just once for each file size.

 ## See Also